A Diamond Buying Guide | How To Buy Diamonds

 I always recommend starting with your goal in carat weight.
 So when you go to search a site like James Allen, you can specify only to choose to see 1-carat diamonds.
 See below a sample of what the search sliders look like.

 Start at the goal carat weight.
 You can then adjust the values to see where the prices is in conjunction with your budget.
 A quick tip.
 Shopping for a .90 can yield a deep discount versus a 1 carat.
 Typically, every .50 of a carat means a jump in price.
 Sometimes you find a rare 1.85 at a great deal.

 Next is Cut Grade.
 If you are searching for a round diamond, I suggest you search for an ideal cut.
 A fancy shape(any other diamond other than round) does not come with a cut grade from GIA.
 Too many variables at play so the cut is left for the viewer to decide.
 I have two articles that I will list showing how to find the right cut grade in both sites.
 Follow those guide lines if you need a fancy cut.

 Color is the next choice to make.
 You do not need to pick a D or E color.
 The human eye can’t typically even see the difference between a D or an H-F color.
 Depending on the shape of stone you choose, a G-I color is a perfect range to shop for.
 Round diamonds hide color very well and a H-I color works perfectly.

 Clarity is your next option to choose.
-The main criteria is to make sure the diamond is eye clean.
-If I show you a Flawless diamond next to a SI1 that’s eye clean, is there a benefit to the flawless other than bragging rights?
+The main criterion is to make sure the diamond is eye-clean.
+If I show you a Flawless diamond next to an eye-clean SI1 Diamond, is there a benefit to the flawless other than bragging rights?
 Save money and choose an eye-clean SI1 if possible.
 Diamonds like emeralds typically require a vs1.